The Mummy Returns: Plot

-At the edge of the Oasis, Imhotep realises they are being pursued and uses his magic to crash the dirigible; Izzy stays behind to repair it.
-The O'Connells infiltrate the cult, but both groups are attacked by pygmy mummies.
+At the edge of the Oasis, Imhotep realizes that they are being pursued and uses his powers to attack the dirigible.
+The dirigible eventually crashes into the oasis's jungle, and Izzy chooses to stay behind to repair it.
+The O'Connells, Ardeth, Alex, and the cult are eventually attacked by pygmy mummies.
 Rick retrieves Alex while Ardeth kills Lock-Nah.

-They escape the pygmies, who kill all the cult members except for Hafez, Imhotep, and Anck-su-namun.
-The O'Connells arrive at the pyramid, and the bracelet detaches from Alex.
+They escape from the pygmies, who kill all of the cult members except for Hafez, Imhotep, and Anck-su-namun.
+Rick and Alex race to the pyramid before the sun light reaches it, saving Alex's life and allowing the bracelet to release his hand.
 Anck-su-namun, Imhotep, and Hafez then arrive and kill Evelyn before entering the pyramid.

-Inside the pyramid, Hafez uses the bracelet to conjure Anubis' army, which appears outside of the Oasis.
-Rick finds Imhotep summoning the Scorpion King and attacks him.
-The Scorpion King, now an enormous scorpion monster, interrupts the fight.
-Imhotep tricks him into attacking Rick while outside, Ardeth and the Medjai battle Anubis's resurrected army.
-While Rick and the Scorpion King fight, Hafez is caught in the melee and killed.
-Meanwhile, Jonathan and Alex steal the Book of the Dead from Anck-su-namun and use it to resurrect Evelyn.
-Rick discovers hieroglyphs explaining that Jonathan's scepter is actually the mystical Spear of Osiris.
-With the help of Jonathan and the resurrected Evelyn, Rick gets the scepter and uses it to slay the Scorpion King, sending him and the army back into the Underworld.
+Inside the pyramid, Imhotep loses his powers and is forced to face the King as a mortal.
+Hafez uses the bracelet to conjure Anubis's army, which appears in the desert outside of the Oasis.
+Rick finds Imhotep summoning the King and attacks him.
+The King, now an enormous scorpion monster, interrupts the fight.
+Imhotep tricks him into attacking Rick.
+Outside, Ardeth and the Medjai battle Anubis's resurrected army.
+While Rick and the King fight, Hafez is caught in the melee and dies.

+Meanwhile, Jonathan and Alex steal the Book from Anck-su-namun and use it to resurrect Evelyn.
+Rick discovers hieroglyphs explaining that Jonathan's scepter is the mystic Spear of Osiris, the only weapon capable of killing the King.
+Meanwhile, Evie fights with Anck-su-namun.
+Aided by Jonathan, Rick gets the spear and uses it to slay the King, sending him and the army of Anubis back into the Underworld.

 As the oasis begins to implode and the pyramid crumbles, Rick and Imhotep cling to the ledge of a pit that leads to the underworld.
-Rick implores Evelyn to escape before it is too late, but she risks her life to pull Rick to safety.
+Rick implores Evelyn to escape, but she risks her life to pull him to safety.
 Seeing this, Imhotep pleads for Anck-su-namun to do the same, but she abandons him.
-Heartbroken, Imhotep lets go and falls into the underworld.
-While fleeing, Anck-su-namun inadvertently falls into a pit of scarabs and scorpions, killing her.
+Heartbroken, Imhotep lets go and plummets into the underworld.
+While fleeing, Anck-su-namun inadvertently falls into a pit of scorpions and dies.

-At the last moment, Izzy arrives with a modified dirigible and rescues the O'Connells just before the oasis and the pyramid are totally destroyed—though not before Jonathan swipes the pyramid's diamond capstone.
-They depart into the sunset, with Ardeth Bay saluting them before riding off.
+Izzy then arrives with the repaired dirigible and rescues the O'Connells just before the oasis and the pyramid are destroyed—though not before Jonathan swipes a diamond.
+They depart into the sunset, with Ardeth saluting them before riding away.